choria-io/website/docs/content/playbooks/inputs/index.md

 The above sets up a local in memory data store and sets the input *cluster* to fetch data from there.
 Should you not specify a value on the CLI it will consult the data store every time you reference the input.
 When not found the *default* value is used.

-The *cluster* input can be forced to be resolved only from the Data Source and never the CLI like this:
+The *cluster* input can be forced to be resolved only from the Data Store and never the CLI like this:

 ```yaml
 inputs: